-Chinese New Year will begin on February 10, 2013 and marks the start of the Year of the Snake.
+Chinese New Year will begin on January 31st, 2014 and marks the start of the Year of the Horse.

 I just thought it would be helpful to teachers and others to put all of the Chinese New Year ones in its own separate list, too.
 It makes it a little more simple for my students when we have a lesson on the holiday.
 You can see a schedule of when the New Year begins in every year here.

 2009 was the Year of the Ox, 2010 is the Year of the Tiger, and 2011 is Year of the Rabbit.